 In addition to its relatively low weight, the Oregon BL300 has a very ergonomic design.
 The device does not only rest comfortably in the hand, because of its well-designed soft grip and extralarge buttons, but also due the tools’ eminent balance, meaning that the blower doesn’t annoyingly tilt forward or backward at all.
 Another nice ergonomic feature is that the air tube can be removed from the engine, which might save some storage space.

 When using the variable speed trigger at high the Oregon blower has a noise level of 60.8 decibel.
 The noise level goes up to 64.6 decibel when applying the turbo button.
 According to the manufacturer’s website, noise levels were tested per ANSI B175.2 bystander sound pressure.
-In this context, it is important to note that the Oregon BL300 had one of the lowest noise levels of all 40V blower reviewed, for example in comparison with the Ryobi jet fan blower.
-Only the 40V device from WORX was even easier.
+In this context, it is important to note that the Oregon BL300 had one of the lower noise levels of the 40V blowers reviewed, for example in comparison with the Ryobi jet fan blower.
+However, the 40V device from WORX and the Greenworks 40V blower (model 24252) were even quieter.

 3. Battery- & charging technology: 9/10